Digital-Sherlock/Fundamental-Analysis-Bot/README.md

 ## Issues

 The main issue is a lack of some stock information that sandbox IEX Cloud API is limited on.
 To get a full and complete data one will have to switch to a paid version of IEX Cloud.

+## Code

+The code is organized in four sections.
+The naming convention of each piece aims to make it clear what part of the stock's fundamentals it covers.
+The Excel_Formatter brings all sections and creates an Excel file.